Azure/azure-iot-sdk-csharp/provisioning/device/samples/solutions/BestPracticeSampleX509/readme.md

 ## Warning

 The provided script, [X509DpsSetup.ps1](https://github.com/Azure/azure-iot-sdk-csharp/tree/previews/v2/provisioning/device/samples/solutions/BestPracticeSampleX509/X509DpsSetup.ps1) creates X.509 test certificates.
-They are provided for demonstration purposes only and must not be used for production.
+They are provided for demonstration purposes only and **MUST NOT** be used for production.
 For a production environment, we recommend using X.509 certificate authority (CA) certificates and your own best practices for certificate lifetime management.
 To read more about X.509 CA certificates, see [here](https://learn.microsoft.com/en-us/azure/iot-hub/iot-hub-x509ca-concept).

 ### Generate test certificates and verify root certificate